piotrpalarz/vscode-gitignore-generator/README.md

 *   `extension.gitignoreGenerate` (same as **Generate .gitignore File** in Command Palette)

-By default, it's not bound to any keyboard shorcut but you're free to do so.
+By default, it's not bound to any keyboard shortcut but you're free to do so.

 ## Roadmap